INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Experimental Results

+\bluetxt{We now answer the second question, which aims to identify the main contributors the performance of \invigorate.}

-{\figref{fig:ablations} shows the results of ablation studies.
-We found that interaction significantly improves the overall success rate ($p<0.01$ in t-test).} \textit{w/o Interaction} suffers about 17\% success rate loss, mainly from grasping the wrong target.
-The information gathered from interaction greatly helps to obtain an accurate belief and prevents the robot from target failures.
+\tabref{table:compres} also shows the results of ablation studies.
+We found that interaction significantly improves the overall success rate ($p<0.01$ in t-test). \textit{w/o Interaction} suffers about 17\% success rate loss, mainly from grasping the wrong target.
+The information gathered from interaction greatly helps to obtain an accurate belief and prevents the robot from target failures. \bluetxt{From the comparison between {\it w/o pointing} and \invigorate, it is also noticeable that the pointing action is important for disambiguation.
+The pointing action can bridge the gap between the robot and the user to understand the same description, which is sometimes ambiguous.
+On the other hand, from the comparison between {\it w/o pointing} and {\it w/o interaction}, we can conclude that interaction is helpful even without pointing actions. }

 {In addition, we conclude that history reduces the number of questions.
 Compared to~\invigorate, \textit{w/o History} and \textit{w/o Visual History} ask more questions (both with $p<0.01$ in t-test). } In \textit{w/o Visual History}, the robot uses only the current observation to estimate the belief over the state which is less accurate.
 Therefore, it has to ask more questions to refine its belief.
 Besides, \textit{w/o History} asks the most number of questions as the robot does not remember previous answers from the human.
 Though it achieves a high success rate, the system's behavior is annoying, resulting in a low cumulative reward.